harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/beck-anxiety-inventory-vs-rcads.md

 {{< youtube cEZppTBj1NI >}}

 For psychologists and researchers who require exhaustive comprehension of assessments like the Beck Anxiety Inventory vs RCADS, Harmony is an invaluable analytical tool.
-By digitizing the process of juxtaposing and harmonizing the distinct aspects of these assessments, Harmony presents a user-friendly solution, helping the researchers to test their hypotheses more accurately and validate their results against a much wider set of comparisons.
+By digitizing the process of juxtaposing and harmonising the distinct aspects of these assessments, Harmony presents a user-friendly solution, helping the researchers to test their hypotheses more accurately and validate their results against a much wider set of comparisons.

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}